-In addition to the standard entry fee, riders can also purchase:
+In addition to the standard entry fee, riders can also access:

 Any queries on entries please contact us via the contact form or [email protected]

-There will be 3 feed stations available en route at approximately 45, 100 and 150km (2 feed stations on Dirty One Thirty Route, 45 and 100km and one feed on the Dirty Sixty Fiver/Dirt-E-Reiver at 45km)).
+There will be 3 feed stations available en route at approximately 44, 97 and 147km (2 feed stations on Dirty One Thirty Route, 44 and 97km and one feed on the Dirty Sixty Fiver/Dirt-E-Reiver at 44km).
 Each feed station will aim to provide:

 The feed stations will also allow access to a track pump, basic tools, lubricants and a limited supply of inner tubes which can be obtained in exchange for a punctured tube.

-The food and support provided by these feed stations should not be a riders only form of support and each rider should aim to carry enough food and spares to complete the event.
+The food provided by these feed stations should not be a riders only form of support and each rider should aim to carry enough food and spares to complete the full event.

-There will be limited mechanical support available at Feed Stations on the course.
+There will be limited mechanical support provided by Shimano available at Feed Stations on the course.
 Feed Stations will also have bike stands, some tools, lube and tubes.
 Riders will be able to access these facilities in a separate pit area.